Resident Dining Plans

 What are the exceptions to this policy?

-The primary exception is release from the traditional residence hall contract (either moving to a resident apartment or complete cancellation of the contract).
+When you decide to live on campus in traditional housing, one part of that decision is the decision to participate in the on-campus community by purchasing a seven-day dining plan.
+The primary reason for release from the dining requirement is release from the traditional residence hall contract (either moving to a resident apartment or complete cancellation of the contract).
 Your key must be returned before Resident Life will cancel your housing contract.
 You then bring your receipt of housing contract cancellation to the Dining Plan Office in the South Campus Dining Hall in order to cancel your dining plan.

 How do I pay for my dining plan?

-You will receive an invoice from the Bursar’s Office indicating the amount of room and board due.
-You can send your payment directly to the Bursar’s Office.
+You will receive an invoice from the Bursar’s Office indicating the amount of “board” due.
+You should send payment directly to the Bursar’s Office.

 Where is the Dining Plan Office and how do I contact them?